 To be clear, Disney is not a value play in the traditional sense.
-With a PEG ratio of 3.16x, it’s easy to suggest Disney may be overvalued.
-Subsequently, Disney’s 128.82x PE ratio is amongst the highest in the entertainment industry.
-Every pure valuation metric suggests Disney is trading for more than it should.
-However, today’s best stocks deserve high valuations.
-Disney is highly valued because it is one of the most beloved companies globally with perhaps the most valuable intellectual property ever seen.
+With a PEG ratio of 1.50x, shares of Disney appear fairly valued.
+Subsequently, Disney’s 56.17x PE ratio is amongst the highest in the entertainment industry.
+Every pure valuation metric suggests Disney isn’t one of today’s top value stocks.
+However, it is safe to say the best stocks deserve high valuations.
+Disney is fairly valued because it is one of the most beloved companies globally with perhaps the most valuable intellectual property ever seen.

 FedEx Corporation, or more commonly referred to simply as FedEx, is an American multinational conglomerate holding company focused on transportation, e-commerce and distribution services.
 Founded in 1971, FedEx now has more than 29,000 vehicles and 400 service centers which all focus on one thing: providing customers with express transportation solutions, small-package deliveries, freight services, cross-border e-commerce technology and e-commerce shipping solutions.

 Despite resting comfortably at the forefront of its industry, FedEx looks like one of the best value stocks in today’s market.
-With a PEG ratio somewhere in the neighborhood of 0.68x, FedEx is trading at a discount relative to its peers.
-The entire air freight and logistics industry has a median PEG ratio of 1.42x, which suggests FedEx may be placed among today’s value stocks, especially when considerations are paid to forecasts and future guidance issued by the company.
-The company’s 13.15x PE ratio is also below the industry median of 15.13x, adding more credibility to the argument that FedEx may be one of today’s best value stocks.
+With a PEG ratio somewhere in the neighborhood of 1.16x, FedEx looks fairly valued.
+The entire air freight and logistics industry has a median PEG ratio of 1.25x, which suggests FedEx may be placed among today’s value stocks, especially when considerations are paid to forecasts and future guidance issued by the company.

-Down approximately 9.8% year to date, and about 20.4% year over year, FedEx looks as if it has fallen out of investors’ good graces.
+Down approximately 75.8% year to date, FedEx looks as if it has fallen out of investors’ good graces.
 However, the selloff appears to be overdone.
 Sure, the pandemic may have pulled a lot of online business forward and more people are likely to return to retail stores as the economy opens back up, but FedEx is an industry leader with plenty of room for growth.